Overgaden Oven Vandet 50: Lauritz Nicolai Hvidt], 181152

 In 1811, Lauritz Nicolai Hvidt purchased the property.
 He kept it until 1852.
 In 1812, he also purchased the property at Kronprinsessegade 28 and lived there until his death.
 He did this not himself live in the building in Christianshavn.

 The property was home to three households at the 1840 census.
-Niels Severin Müller (1776-), a merchant (grosserer), resided on the ground floor with his wife Marie K. Poulsen and one maid.
+Niels Severin Müller (b.
+1776), a merchant (grosserer), resided on the ground floor with his wife Marie K. Poulsen and one maid.
 Dorothea Catharina Olsen, widow of a distiller, resided on the second floor with her daughter Oline Charlotte Cecilia Olsen, governess Clara Theodora Hansen Gjersing (in wine merchant Hansen's household) and one maid.
 Frederik Wind Schneider, a book printer, resided on the third floor with his wife Karen Elisabeth /née Kofoed) and one maid.

-The jurist and author Hans Egede Schack (1820-1859 was a resident in the building in 1845.
-He was a member of Folketinget in 1850-1853 and would later serve as secretary for the prime ministers P. G. Bang (1797-1861), C. G. Andræ (1812-1893) andC.
-C. Hall (1812-1888).
+The jurist and author Hans Egede Schack (1820–1859) was a resident in the building in 1845.
+He was a member of Folketinget in 1850–1853 and would later serve as secretary for the prime ministers P. G. Bang (1797–1861), C. G. Andræ (1812–1893), and C. C. Hall (1812–1888).
 He published the novel Fantasterne in December 1857.

 Olsen family, 1850s1880s

-The property was later acquired by oil miller Peter Christian Olsen (1808-1872).
-In 1847, he had established an oil mill in Rorvegade (No. 51, demolished).
+The property was later acquired by oil miller Peter Christian Olsen (1808–1872).
+In 1847, he had established an oil mill in Torvegade (No. 51, demolished).
 His property was home to 31 residents at the 1860 census.
 Olsen resided on the two lower floors with his wife Ane Maren Aceline /née Giessing), their three sons (aged 18 to 27), a housekeeper and a maid.
 Niels Peter Carl Theodor Bruus, a military officer with rank of captain, resided on the second floor with his wife Cathrine Christine (née Stochfledt) and one maid.
 Frederik Seehusen, a master joiner, resided on the third floor with his wife Laura Thomine Henriette (née Jørgensen), their seven children (aged six to 28), one maid and two joiner's apprentices.
 Werdech Hagemann, a seaman, resided in the basement with his wife Emma Rasmine (née Petersen), their five children aged one to six), his father-in-law Andreas Petersen and the father-in-law's wife Mette Petersen (née Sørensen).

 The property and oil mill in Torvegade were after Peter Christian Olsen passed to his widow.
-In 1767, she ceded the oil mil to her son Alfred Olsen (1843-1900).
+In 1867, she ceded the oil mill to her son Alfred Olsen (1843-1900).
 He had married Thora Seehusen, daughter of master joiner Frederik Seehusen on the third floor (cf. the 1860 census).